SchlossLab/mikropml/vignettes/paper.md

 Supervised machine learning (ML) is widely used to recognize patterns in large datasets and make predictions to categorize the data.
 Several packages including `caret` [@kuhn_building_2008] and `tidymodels` [@kuhn_tidymodels_2020] in R and `scikitlearn` [@pedregosa_scikit-learn_2011] in Python allow you to implement your own ML algorithms; however, creating a robust machine learning pipeline can be overwhelming, particularly for beginners.
 ML requires data pre-processing, cross-validation, testing, model evaluation, and often interpretation of why the model makes a certain prediction.
-Performing these steps using the correct methodology is extremely important as failure to implement a robust ML pipeline can result in incorrect and misleading results [@teschendorff_avoiding_2019].
+Performing these steps using the correct methodology is extremely important as failure to implement a robust ML pipeline can result in incorrect and misleading results [@teschendorff_avoiding_2019; @wiens_no_2019].
-To allow a broader range of researchers to perform robust ML analyses, we created [mikRopML](https://github.com/SchlossLab/mikRopML/), an easy-to-use package in R [@r_core_team_r_2020] that implements the Topçuoğlu _et al._ [@topcuoglu_framework_2020] ML framework for binary classification problems using logistic regression [@paul_liblinear_2017], a decision tree, random forest [@liaw_classication_2002], xgBoost [@chen_xgboost_2020], or support vector machine with a radial basis kernel [@karatzoglou_kernlab_2004].
-Furthermore, we provide a data pre-processing function based on the FIDDLE framework outlined in Tang et al. [@tang_fiddle_2020].
+To allow a broader range of researchers to perform robust ML analyses, we created [mikRopML](https://github.com/SchlossLab/mikRopML/), an easy-to-use package in R [@r_core_team_r_2020] that implements the Topçuoğlu _et al._ [@topcuoglu_framework_2020] ML framework for binary classification problems. `mikRopML` acts as a wrapper around the R `caret` package to use five different ML algorithms; logistic regression [@paul_liblinear_2017], a decision tree, random forest [@liaw_classication_2002], xgBoost [@chen_xgboost_2020], and support vector machine with a radial basis kernel [@karatzoglou_kernlab_2004].
+It incorporates best practices in the training, testing and model evaluation steps of ML pipelines.
+Furthermore, it provides a data pre-processing function based on the FIDDLE framework outlined in Tang et al. [@tang_fiddle_2020] and permutation importance function to measure the importance of each feature in the mode [@breiman_random_2001; @fisher2018models].

-While Topçuoğlu _et al._ [@topcuoglu_framework_2020] focused specifically on ML for microbiome data, the framework is generalizable to performing ML on other types of data as well.
-For instance, we have used the mikRopML framework to identify differences in genomic and clinical features associated with infection and colonization of a bacterial pathogen [@lapp_machine_2020].
+The framework implemented in `mikRopML` is generalizable to perform ML on many different data types as it has already been applied to microbiome data  [@topcuoglu_framework_2020] to categorize patients with cancer, to identify differences in genomic and clinical features associated with bacterial infections [@lapp_machine_2020] and to predict gender-based biases in academic publishing [**cite Ada’s paper**].
-Additionally, we used the same framework to study gender representation and bias in journal articles [**cite Ada’s paper**].

 # mikRopML package